 For example, we may recover amounts from someone who caused injury or illness, or from another insurer or a state healthcare provider.
+We may use external legal, or other, advisers to help us do this.

 The lead member must provide us with all documents, including medical records, and any reasonable assistance we may need to exercise these subrogated rights.